 In honor of the National Park Service’s 100th year of managing the country’s system of amazing national parks – sometimes called “America’s Best Idea” – Randy Olson came up with the ultimate national parks road trip.
 Randy studies computer science and engineering and optimizes road trips on his blog for fun.
 So it only makes sense that he set up a road trip to see every park in the contiguous 48 states.

-There are, as of the beginning of 2021, 63 national parks in the United States and its territories.
+There are, as of 2022, 63 national parks in the United States and its territories.
 There are also 423 national park sites.
 For the purposes of this trip, we only looked at national parks, but there are enough national monuments, national historic parks, national sea-and-lakeshores, and other nationally designated places that you could probably spend several years trying to visit them all.
 Who knows?
 By the time you finish, there could be even more!

 When Randy designed his trip, there were only 47 national parks in the contiguous U.S. Since then, a few more have been added, which we highlight at the end, along with the parks that are not on the mainland but are certainly worth a visit.